RickyDane/CoDriver/README.md

 ### Basic features
 - Navigate through directories as you know it
 - Copy & Paste, delete, create and rename files and folders
-- Switch between "big buttons"- and list mode
+- Switch between "big buttons"-, list and miller columns mode
 - Close popups with esc
 - Ctrl / Cmd + F for a quicksearch in the current directory
 - Jump to a directory with Ctrl / Cmd + G by inputting a path